spoonapps/docs/reference/command_line/try.md

 ```

 Spoon VM settings can be enabled or disabled with the `--enable` and `--disable` flags, respectively.
 For a list of Spoon VM settings, see **VM Settings** section of the documentation.

-When the `--diagnostic` flag is used, the container will generate diagnostic logs that detail all of the operations that occur within the container.
-These diagnostic logs can later be viewed using the `spoon logs` command and be used to troubleshoot errors and configuration issues.

 Please note that `spoon.exe` always runs outside of the container on the host even if executed from within the container.